yasmineelhakem/Roaming-/README.md

 - **`static/`**: Directory for static files like CSS and JavaScript.
 - **`templates/`**: Directory containing HTML templates used in the application.
 - **`media/`**: Directory where uploaded files and generated outputs are stored.

+## Deployment

+The application is deployed and available at: https://roaming-analyses.onrender.com/